huggingbench/huggingbench/README.md

 # 🤖 Introduction

 HuggingBench is an extensible, open-source MLOps tool for benchmarking [HuggingFace models](https://huggingface.co/models).
 With just a single terminal command, the tool generates multiple model serving configurations, deploys the model, performs load testing by sending inference requests and shows respective metrics upon completion.

+***👉 Check out [the blog post](https://medium.com/@niksa.jakovljevic/introducing-huggingbench-a-path-to-optimized-model-serving-a17cecc8d3ec) describing our journey and motivation behind creating HuggingBench 👈***

 HuggingBench aims to make it easier and faster to find an optimal model serving configuration, while helping you better understand latency/throughput and hardware needs for serving the model.

 **HuggingBench Design Principles**: